sushinoya/sliders-rails/README.md

-# Tinkerbox Rails Project Template
+# Project Sliders

-This is the default template used to create new projects in Tinkerbox.
+By Harold and Kumar